Minimization of curve length through energy minimization using finite differences and numerical integration in Euclidean space: Related work

-Examples of approximating functionals using finite differences and numerical integration are well-known in works such as \cites{futurologist2020,hong2024convergence}.
-Theorem 3.2 in \cite{hong2024convergence} claims that when the functional is a Freidlin–Wentzell action functional, the error between the minimum of the functional and the minimum of the approximated functional can be estimated as $O(N^{-1/2})$. \cref{theo:approx_numerical_integral_trapezoidal,theo:approx_numerical_integral_left} present results for the case where the functional is the energy $\energy^{g}$.
+Examples of approximating functionals by finite differences and numerical integration can be found in works such as \cites{futurologist2020,hong2024convergence}.
+Theorem 3.2 in \cite{hong2024convergence} shows that, for the Freidlin--Wentzell action functional, the error between the minimum of the functional and the minimum of its discrete approximation is $O(N^{-1/2})$. \Cref{theo:approx_numerical_integral_trapezoidal,theo:approx_numerical_integral_left} treat the case in which the functional is the energy $\energy^{g}$.